Whole Product Concept – A Quick Guide for the Expert PM [+Webinar]

 To help our understanding, let’s use a car as an example.
 If you buy a car that has the features that you want but it doesn’t have some of the other critical components of your ownership experience, like a nearby service center, an adequate warranty, availability of parts, etc. then you won’t be happy.
 The whole product is the entire experience, not just the features of the product.

 Another related mistake that Product Managers often make is, again, focusing on features.
 Customers don’t care about features (I know that doesn’t sound true, but stick with me).
 What customers care about is the benefit that the feature provides for them.
 Using cars as an example, one of the features of the Prius is that it gets >50 MPG.
 What’s the benefit?
-It is much less expensive to drive because you don’t have to buy gas as often as other vehicles.
+It is much less expensive to drive and saves you time because you don’t have to buy gas as often as other vehicles.
+So, while some customers do buy a Prius for the hybrid feature itself, most purchase it for the fuel and time-saving benefits.

 Variations on the Whole Product Concept

-Below is another variation of the Whole Product Concept that we teach in our Optimal Product Management and Product Marketing course where we emphasize benefits as being at the core of the Whole Product.
+Below is another variation of the Whole Product Concept that we teach in our Optimal Product Management course where we emphasize benefits as being at the core of the Whole Product.

 As with many aspects of Product Management, you might not have direct control over all aspects of your Whole Product offering.
 But as a Product Manager you should do everything possible to influence every area so that your customers are delighted.
 As we say in the Product Management Manifesto, “Though I have all of the responsibility, it is highly likely I have little or no formal authority.
 Therefore, I will do whatever it takes to persuade others to do what is right for our customers and my company.”